cryptofuture/urlhda-android/README.md

 Android application part separated from [urlhda](https://github.com/cryptofuture/urlhda) project.
 I moved it to git submodule, since its easier to manage android application that way.
 #####Features:
-* [Strong URL] 15 symbols long uid for shorted URLs, 5 symbols by default.
+* Strong URL - 15 symbols long uid for shorted URLs, 5 symbols by default.
 * Fast copy-paste.
 Copy button in android app.
 * Ability to share URLs.